klouderone/therhinopad/README.md

 The Keycap spacing is 19.05mm x 19.05mm, NOT the usual choc keycap spacing.
 You can find the 3D printed keycaps on printables https://www.printables.com/model/685983-kea-workshop-choc-v1-mx-spaced-keycaps.

-You can buy the PCB or Kit at my store https://keaworkshop.com/products/rhino-pad.
+You can buy the PCB or Kit at my shop https://keaworkshop.com/products/rhino-pad.

 The Case is 3D printed and uses 3x2x1 magnets to hold it together.
 This is included in the files.

+If you have any questions or want to get in contact with me, you can find contact information at the link https://keaworkshop.com/pages/contact.

 ## Photos